Categories

 1. Birth (2004) (Exceptionally Good)

-Birth is the moment when Glazer’s technique fully formed, yet before his aspirations graduated into intellectually detached “art film” territory.
+Birth is the moment when Glazer’s technique became fully formed, yet before his aspirations graduated into intellectually detached “art film” territory.
 It is an odd, melodramatic story, told with a very distinct, almost sensuous, tone.
 But despite a premise that reads goofy in the logline, it is moving and funny and fascinating all at the same time.
-It’s anchored by a generationally good lead performance and score.
+It’s anchored by a generationally great lead performance and score.
 Having sliced it and diced it, I find Birth is the most engaging and rewarding film Jonathan Glazer has made to date, which is saying something.

 Follow Dan on Letterboxd or Twitter.
 Join the Discord for updates and discussion.